 4. In this study, researchers supplemented moms with Vitamin K-1.
-What they found was that this increased levels of both K-1 and K-2 in the mother’s breast milk.
+What they found was that these increased levels of both K-1 and K-2 in the mother’s breast milk.
 Unlike other forms of supplementation which focus on just K-1 (synthetic or natural), breast milk contains two forms of Vitamin K.

 5. In general, synthetic vitamins are not thought to be as easily utilized by the body as naturally occurring ones.

 6. Experts often mention that K-1 does not cross the placenta well.
 However, it seems less known that Vitamin K-2 crosses the placenta at a higher rate.
 “When mothers receive injections of vitamin K2, the placenta rapidly accumulates it and then releases it slowly to the fetus over time.” (source 1, source 2)

 7. Most mammals consume their placenta after birth.
-Placenta’s contain Vitamin K. It may be that this is part of an built-in design to provide mothers with a Vitamin K infusion as they begin their breastfeeding journey.
+Placentae contain Vitamin K. It may be that this is part of a built-in design to provide mothers with a Vitamin K infusion as they begin their breastfeeding journey.
 I did not encapsulate my placenta with my first two children, but I did with my third.
-I felt it was beneficial for many reasons, but I would like to note that I craved and scarfed down a lot Vitamin K rich foods following my first two births.
+I felt it was beneficial for many reasons, but I would like to note that I craved and scarfed down a lot of Vitamin K rich foods following my first two births.

 What I Did With My Three Children ^

 I chose the maternal supplementation method for all three of my pregnancies.
 Each time I did things a little differently, but here was my approach with my last one:

 1. I avoided medications during pregnancy and labor.
 (This was not difficult to do because I didn’t have any need, but with my first pregnancy it is part of the reason I avoided IV antibiotics during labor.
 I was GBS+, but I chose an alternative approach.)

-2. I followed the Weston A. Price recommended diet for pregnant and nursing mothers, which emphasizes Vitamin K2 rich foods.
+2. I followed the Weston A. Price recommended a diet for pregnant and nursing mothers, which emphasizes Vitamin K2 rich foods.